Who We Are

 Applicants for the Clinical Psychology Program are screened in two stages.
 First, the credentials submitted by all applicants by the deadline are reviewed.
 A group of finalists is selected and invited to be interviewed by Psychology Department faculty.
 Students for the program are selected from among these finalists, based on the totality of their credentials and their interview performance.

-All information must be submitted to the Graduate School Admissions Office and received by January 15.
+All information must be submitted to the Graduate School Admissions Office and received by January 1.
 Students are admitted for fall matriculation only.
-Program faculty review all written material during the last half of February.
-Finalists are generally contacted in early March to schedule interviews.
+Program faculty review all written material in January.
+Finalists are generally contacted in February to schedule interviews.
 Students selected for the program are notified of their status as soon as admissions decisions are made.
 If a selected student declines or withdraws from consideration, then another finalist may be selected from the waiting list.

 (Download the pdf file)